-“South Philly” is a city in itself, encompassing a wide variety of neighborhoods belong South Street and between the Delaware River to the east and Schuylkill River to the west.
+“South Philly” is a city in itself, encompassing a wide variety of neighborhoods south of South Street and between the Delaware River to the east and Schuylkill River to the west.

 A LITTLE BIT OF HISTORY